naeemxnorabbasi/NewReviewerToolKit/README.md

 pres_2.pdf        # Compiled PDF for Presentation 2
 script_1.pdf      # Compiled PDF for Script 1
 script_2.pdf      # Compiled PDF for Script 2
-ISCAS-2025ReviewGuidelines.mp3   # Deep Dive Podcast

-ReviewSub01.png   # Image used in one or more LaTeX files ReviewSub02.png   # Image used in one or more LaTeX files ReviewSub03.png   # Image used in one or more LaTeX files```
+ReviewSub01.png   # Image used in one or more LaTeX files ReviewSub02.png   # Image used in one or more LaTeX files ReviewSub03.png   # Image used in one or more LaTeX files ISCAS-2025ReviewGuidelines.mp3    # Deep Dive Podcast How-to-Write-an-Abstract.pdf      # Koopman's Article```
 ```
 ## How to Use
 1. **Compile All Documents**